drovp/save-as-path/README.md

 Wether to delete the original file.
 The `saveAsPath()` **DOESN'T** delete any files, it will only generate a result file path that will comply with this requirement.

 You have to delete the original file manually yourself after you've processed and saved the new file.
-See the **IMPORTANT!** section above.
+See the **IMPORTANT!** note in the **Usage** section above.

 ##### `overwriteDestination`

 Type: `boolean`
 Default: `false`

 Specifies wether the new path is allowed to overwrite existing files.

-When enabled, it'll ignore if any file exists on the requested destination, UNLESS the `deleteOriginal` options is **disabled**, then it'll check if the destination matches the original, and if so, it'll increment it's filename by 1, ensuring the original is **not** deleted.
+When enabled, it'll ignore if any file exists on the requested destination, UNLESS the `deleteOriginal` options is **disabled**, then it'll ensuring the original is **not** deleted.

+When disabled, filename will be incremented until there's no conflict, UNLESS the `deleteOriginal` options is **enabled** and the desired result path matches the original, in which case the result path will not be increment, and will allow the original to be overwritten.

 ##### `incrementer`